-We classified 46 MBSF indicators as "high prevalence" conditions where the risk of censoring was more likely to be due to sparse population in a town rather than low prevalence of the condition among all aged Medicare beneficiaries.
+We classified 40 MBSF indicators as "high prevalence" conditions where the risk of censoring was more likely to be due to sparse population in a town rather than low prevalence of the condition among all aged Medicare beneficiaries.
 For high prevalence MBSF indicators we employed 160 geographic areas.
-Most of these geographic areas were individual towns or neighborhoods within Bridgeport, Hartford, New Haven, and Stamford with at least 200 aged Medicare beneficiary residents satisfying sample selection requirements (described below) and where there were at least 11 beneficiaries with nearly all of the conditions classified as high-prevalence.
+Most of these geographic areas were individual towns or neighborhoods within Bridgeport, Hartford, New Haven, and Stamford with at least 200 aged Medicare beneficiary residents satisfying sample selection requirements (described below) and where there were at least 11 beneficiaries with nearly all of the conditions classified as high prevalence.
 Towns with fewer than 200 such beneficiaries and/or numerous censored indicators were combined with one or more adjacent towns to form an aggregate geographic area with a combined sample size of more than 200 beneficiaries and/or at least 11 beneficiaries for nearly all indicators.
 Combined towns had to border each other.
 The aggregation of specific bordering smaller towns together was guided by the following principles:

 - 1. It is preferable to combine a smaller town with another smaller town rather than a larger town. - 2.
 It is preferable to combine fewer towns rather than more towns together (e.g., a two-town geographic area is preferable to a three-town geographic area). - 3.
-It is preferable to combine towns located within the same county relative to towns in different counties.

-4. It is preferable to limit the number of communities with censored rates to 10 or fewer.
+It is preferable to combine towns located within the same county relative to towns in different counties. - 4.
+It is preferable to limit the number of communities with censored rates to 10 or fewer.

-Using these principles as a guide, there were defined 160 geographic communities in Connecticut for estimating high prevalence Medicare MBSF indicators.
+Using these principles as a guide, there were 160 geographic communities defined in Connecticut for estimating high prevalence Medicare MBSF indicators.
 Among these 160 communities there were 132 stand-alone individual cities or towns, and 12 neighborhood areas within Bridgeport, Hartford, New Haven, and Stamford.
 There were 16 aggregated geographic areas comprised of two or more individual towns.
-The individual towns that were combined together to form the 16 aggregated geographic areas were: (Andover-Bolton, Ashford-Eastford, Barkhamsted-Hartland, Bethlehem-Morris, Bozrah-Franklin-Sprague, Bridgewater-Roxbury, Canaan-North Canaan, Chaplin-Hampton-Scotland, Colebrook-Winchester, Cornwell-Warren, Griswold-Lisbon-Voluntown, Goshen-Norfolk, Killingly-Plainfield-Sterling, Lyme-Old Lyme, Union-Stafford-Willington, Pomfret-Woodstock).
+The individual towns that were combined together to form the 16 aggregated geographic areas were: (Andover-Bolton; Ashford-Eastford; Barkhamsted-Hartland; Bethlehem-Morris; Bozrah-Franklin-Sprague; Bridgewater-Roxbury; Canaan-North Canaan; Chaplin-Hampton-Scotland; Colebrook-Winchester; Cornwell-Warren; Griswold-Lisbon-Voluntown; Goshen-Norfolk; Killingly-Plainfield-Sterling; Lyme-Old Lyme; Union-Stafford-Willington; Pomfret-Woodstock).
 The same common value for MBSF indicators is reported in the community profiles of towns that were combined together to form these aggregated geographic areas.
+Below, these 16 geographic areas are shown in different colors in Figure 5.
+Due to low sample sizes for certain indicators, some indicators are reported by grouping geographic units to reduce data censoring.